-FY 2022:
+FY 2023:

-The Capital Fund Program 5-Year Plan and Budget is included as Appendix E. Capital Fund available for physical improvements at Public Housing sites has been substantially reduced due to the conversion of subsidy for the entirety of HACSB's original public housing portfolio to vouchers under the RAD program.
-The majority of HACSB's original Public Housing units converted under RAD at the end of September 2018.
-The last site remaining for conversion after that was the 98-unit Los Olivos site which was acquired by HACSB through the transfer of the Upland Housing Authority's public housing and voucher programs.
-We expect that RAD conversion process to be completed during FY 2022.
-Utilizing Capital Fund, in 2022 HACSB will complete capital improvements identified under the site's RAD physical needs assessments to ensure that the units will continue to meet the needs of residents of Upland over the long term.
-Such work will include interior kitchen and bathroom renovations, Section 504 unit accessibility, exterior xeriscaping, and miscellaneous dwelling interior and exterior improvements.
-As mentioned previously, we also continue to finalize RAD Physical Needs work at the Barstow site(s) and expect it to be completed by mid-2022.
+Capital Fund available for physical improvements at Public Housing sites has been substantially reduced due to the conversion of subsidy for the entirety of HACSB's original public housing portfolio to vouchers under the RAD program.
+Utilizing Capital Fund, in 2023 HACSB will complete capital improvements identified under the remaining sites' (in Barstow and Upland) RAD physical needs assessments to ensure that the units will continue to meet the needs of residents of Barstow and Upland over the long term.
+Such work includes interior kitchen and bathroom renovations, Section 504 unit accessibility, exterior xeriscaping, and miscellaneous dwelling interior and exterior improvements.
+We anticipate all of this work to be completed by the second quarter of 2023.

-HACSB's major Public Housing redevelopment efforts will continue in Redlands (AMP 150, sites 19-01, 8 & 9) where the second phase of new construction will add 104 units of affordable family rental housing to the site to compliment the 85 units completed in 2016.
-We will be utilizing accumulated Demolition and Disposition Transitional funds (DDTF), or, in other words, the second 5-year increment of RHF in excess of \$3 million to support construction.
-Likewise, continued development of the remainder property (post RAD conversion) at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) is proposed to include the construction of a new Community Resource Center which is intended to house HACSB offices as well as introduce health-related services to the site and neighborhood in a unique collaboration between HACSB and multiple local partners.
-Remaining available Capital Fund is planned to be utilized to support the design and pre-development work for this facility.
+HACSB's major Public Housing redevelopment efforts will continue in Redlands (AMP 150, sites 19-01, 8 & 9) where the third phase of new construction will add 39 units of affordable single-family homes for sale to low-income families to the site to complement the 189 family rental units expected to be completed in 2024.
+Capital fund has been utilized to support pre-development efforts here, but is not expected to be available for construction as HACSB has completed conversion of its entire Public Housing portfolio via RAD.
+Likewise, continued development of the remaining property (post RAD conversion) at the Waterman Gardens site in San Bernardino (AMP 120, site 19-02) is proposed to include the construction of a new Community Resource Center which is intended to house HACSB offices as well as introduce services to the site and neighborhood in a unique collaboration between HACSB and multiple local partners.
+Remaining available Capital Fund is planned to be utilized to support the design and predevelopment work for this facility.